nationalarchives/ds-caselaw-semantic-shift/app-folder/README.md

 # Semantic Search prototype
 This prototype can be considered as a legal 'did you mean' function.
 It suggests legal alternatives to words by finding the intersection of nearest neighbours of a term between the BNC and the FCL corpus.

+### Building and running the application locally
+You first need access to the Word2Vec models in order for the prototype to run.
+These can be accessed upon request as they are too large to be shared on GitHub.
+You will need to download the .bin and .npy files for each model (1 model per corpus) and ensure that these are saved in your /models folder as described in semantic_app.py

+Build the docker container with
+`docker build . -t semantic-search-app`
+Then run it with
+`docker run -p 8000:80 semantic-search-app`

+You can then access the application at 0.0.0.0:8000/search

 # Features

 - Loads and preprocesses three corpora